jadjoubran/javascript-blog/src/posts/javascript-has-class.md

 ---
-date: 2022-08-24
+date: 2022-08-24T00:00:00.000Z
 title: JavaScript hasclass using classList
 tags:
   - guide
   - javascript
+metaDesc: >-
-metaDesc: 'JavaScript has class: using classList to check if an element has a class or not in JavaScript'
+  JavaScript has class: using classList to check if an element has a class or not in JavaScript
-socialImage: "/images/javascript-has-class.jpg"
+socialImage: /images/javascript-has-class.jpg
+_template: post
 ---

 If you're looking for **JavaScript has class** or **JavaScript hasclass** then there's a high probability that you used to work with **jQuery** in the past.

 ![](/images/javascript-has-class.jpg)